PalmTree: Learning an Assembly Language Model for Instruction Embedding: Design of

 \subsubsection{Instruction Representation}

 The transformer encoder produces a sequence of hidden states as output.
 There are multiple ways to generate instruction embeddings from the output.
 For instance, applying a max/mean pooling.
 We use mean pooling of the hidden states of the second last layer to represent the whole instruction.
 This design choice has the following considerations.
 First, the transformer encoder encodes all the input information into the hidden states.
 A pooling layer is a good way to utilize the information encoded by transformer.
 Second, results in BERT~\cite{devlin2019bert} also suggest that hidden states of previous layers before the last layer have offer more generalizability than the last layer for some downstream tasks.
+We evaluated different layer configurations and reported the results in Section~\ref{subsec:output_layer}.